C String Extraction: Standard, Custom & Multibyte Guide

 3. Improving Program Safety

-By using functions like strncpy correctly, you can prevent buffer overflows (writing data beyond the buffer size).
+strncpy by using functions such as strncpy appropriately, you can prevent buffer overflows (writing data beyond the buffer size).
 This is important for avoiding security risks.

 Article Structure

-2. How to Extract Substrings in C – Standard Library Edition
+2. How to extract a substring in C language [Standard Library Edition]

 8. FAQ

-Now, let’s take a detailed look at “What Are C Strings?
-Basic Concepts and the Importance of the Terminator.”
+Now, let’s first take a detailed look at “What Are Strings in C Language?
+Basic Concepts and the Importance of the Null Terminator.”

-2. What are C strings?
-Basic concepts and the importance of the null terminator
+2. What are strings in C?
+Basic concepts and the importance of the terminating character

-In C, strings are treated as arrays of characters (char type arrays).
-For example, the code below is a basic example of defining and displaying a string.
+In C, strings are treated as arrays of characters (arrays of type char).
+For example, the following code is a basic example of defining and displaying a string.

 #include <stdio.h>